OmenApps/django-directed/README.md

 - Version control systems
 - Which academic papers are cited by later papers
 - Dependencies in educational plans (which pieces of knowledge or classes must preceed others as a student progresses toward a goal?)
-- Modeling supply chains from resource XXX to manufacturer to retailer
+- Modeling supply chains from initial resource (mining, forestry, etc) to manufacturer to retailer to consumer market
 - Family trees and other genealogical models
 - Hierarchical file/folder structures
 - Mind maps